 J. PLUNKY BRANCH

-Saxophonist J. Plunky Branch is an experienced performer, songwriter, music / film producer and activist.
-He is president of his own independent record label, N.A.M.E.
+Plunky is also co-founder of Black Fire Records and president of his own independent record label, N.A.M.E.
 Brand Records, through which he has released 30 albums.
-With his group, Plunky & Oneness, he has appeared in concert with some of the biggest names in Black music, including Patti Labelle, Ray Charles, Earth Wind & Fire, Yellow Jackets, Frankie Beverly & Maze, LL Cool J, Chuck Brown, and more.
+His group, Plunky & Oneness, he has appeared in concert with some of the biggest names in Black music, including Patti Labelle, Ray Charles, Earth Wind & Fire, Yellow Jackets, Frankie Beverly & Maze, LL Cool J, and more.
 His song “Every Way But Loose” was a top-ten soul music chart hit in London in the 1980’s and his hit single, “Drop,” was released in 2007.
-Now in 2019 he continues to produce and tour with his band playing rousing funk, jazz, African, rap and R&B.
+Today he continues to produce and tour with his band playing rousing funk, jazz, African, rap and R&B.

 Throughout his career Plunky has entertained and taught thousands, and in the process, has developed a broad and loyal following.
 During his 1987 West African tour, critics proclaimed Plunky "one of the greatest living saxophonist!"
 In a context where rhythm, ritual, power and emotion reign supreme, he just might be!